-• any (default): count all alignments

-• first: count only alignments from the first read

-• last: count only alignments from the last read

-which bam files to use in an experiments with auxiliary alignments (see Details).
+- any (default): count all alignments - first: count only alignments from the first read - last: count only alignments from the last read mask if TRUE (the default), sum alignment counts from bam files with the same sample includeSpliced if TRUE (the default), include spliced alignments when counting.
+A spliced alignment is defined as an alignment with a gap in the read of at least 60 bases.